rhdunn/xquery-intellij-plugin/docs/specifications/XPath 1.0 as 2.0 EBNF Grammar.md

 ---
 layout: page
+title: XPath 1.0 as 2.0 EBNF Grammar
 ---

-# XPath 1.0 as 2.0 EBNF Grammar

 This document includes material copied from or derived from the XPath specifications.
 Copyright © 1999-2017 W3C® (MIT, ERCIM, Keio, Beihang).